Guidance

 How to do it

-Consider whether Oranga Tamariki can support the placement, such as by helping to find and assess alternative whānau or family placement options or assisting with supported bail.
+Consider how Oranga Tamariki can support the care arrangement, such as by helping to find and assess alternative whānau or family placement options or assisting with supported bail.

 5 Record the information on CYRAS